Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-cluster-compute-cache-resources.md

 1. To log in to your cluster's Web UI, use the endpoint from the {% if page.deployment == "tf" %}Terraform output{% elsif page.deployment == "cfn" %}the **QumuloPrivateIP** key on the **Outputs** tab for this stack {% endif %} and the username and password that you have configured.

-   {% include important.html content="If you change the administrative password for your cluster by using the Qumulo Core Web UI, `qq` CLI, or REST API after deployment, you must add your new password to AWS Secrets Manager." %}
+   {% include important.html content="If you change the administrative password for your cluster by using the Qumulo Core Web UI, `qq` CLI, or REST API after deployment, you must update your password in AWS Secrets Manager." %}

    You can use the Qumulo Core Web UI to create and manage [NFS exports](../nfs/creating-nfs-export.html), [SMB shares](../smb/creating-smb-share.html), [snapshots](../snapshots/managing-snapshots.html), and [continuous replication relationships](../replicating-data/creating-managing-continuous-replication-relationship.html) You can also [join your cluster to Active Directory](https://care.qumulo.com/s/article/Join-your-Qumulo-Cluster-to-Active-Directory), [configure LDAP](../authentication-qumulo-core/configuring-ldap.html), and [perform many other operations](../).